c-blake/bu/doc/cols.md

 ```
 ls -l --zero | cols -cr\\0 1..4 -t\\0
 ```
-to produce a 0-terminated list where (for GNU ls) the first 4 columns are guaranteed to be space separated and any newlines are from path names.
+to produce a list of 0-terminated rows where (for GNU ls) the first 4 columns are guaranteed to be space separated and any newlines are from path names.
 The consumer of that output data needs to remain careful, of course.